McLean Hospital 115 Mill Street Belmont, MA 02478

-Your appeal must be made to the DMH licensing director who shall investigate and render a decision within 40 days from receiving the appeal.
-You have the right to further appeal a decision to the DMH commissioner who shall issue a final decision on an appeal within 30 days of its receipt.
+Your appeal must be made to the DMH licensing director who will investigate and render a decision within 40 days from receiving the appeal.
+You have the right to further appeal a decision to the DMH commissioner, who will issue a final decision on an appeal within 30 days of its receipt.

-Your appeal must be made to the DMH commissioner who shall issue a final decision within 30 days.
+Your appeal must be made to the DMH commissioner who will issue a final decision within 30 days.

 Issues regarding a patient’s civil rights or hospitalization may be discussed with the McLean civil rights officer in Belmont at 617.855.3406 or the McLean civil rights officer in Middleborough at 774.419.1015.